koskenni/beta/betaref.md

-In the following discussion on Beta, it is assumed that the user has access to such an operating system, where commands are given on a command line (e.g. DOS, Linux, Unix, Mac iOS).
+In the following discussion on Beta, it is assumed that the user has access to such an operating system, where commands are given on a command line (e.g. DOS, Linux, Unix, Mac OS X).
 The user should also be acquainted with a program editor operating in ASCII or UTF-8 format (e.g. Emacs, Epsilon).
 If one wants to use a text editor, such as Microsoft Office Word, in writing Beta grammars, one must make sure